Ahmedwagdymohy/AWS_Certified_Cloud_Practitioner/README.md

-# AWS_Certified_Cloud_Practitioner

 # AWS Certified Cloud Practitioner - Questions and Answers

-This document collects a series of AWS Certified Cloud Practitioner–style questions, the available choices, and the correct answers.
+This document collects a series of AWS Certified Cloud practitioner That I saw in the exam

 1. **Continuous monitoring of AWS accounts and workloads**